verlok/verlok.github.io/_posts/2020-05-24-lazy-load-responsive-images-in-2020-srcset-sizes-picture-webp.md

 />
 ```

-Want a low-resolution preview while your lazy images load?
+Want to show a low-resolution preview while your lazy images are loading?
 You can do that by using a small, low-quality image in the `src` tag, like the following.

 ```html
 <!-- Lazy loaded responsive image + low-res preview -->